Andy Donato: Early life

-Donato was born in Scarborough, Ontario.
-His father, Luciano Donato, was an Italian immigrant from the town of Fardella in the southern province of Potenza while his mother, Adelina Benedetti, was born in Canada.
-Donato worked at his father’s grocery store while growing up.
+Donato was born Andrea Antonio Donato in Scarborough, Ontario, on January 13, 1937.
+He also used the anglicized name Andrew Anthony Donato.
+His father, Luciano Donato (1897–1978), was an Italian immigrant from the town of Fardella in the southern province of Potenza, while his mother, Adelina Benedetti (1914–1993), was born in Canada.
+Donato worked at his father's grocery store while growing up.